Dreams Take Flight

-Letting the daylight in
+Letting the Daylight In

-“The Astras were fantastic for that, and they gave us the versatility we needed for scene continuity,” said writer/director Alexandra O. Eaton.
-“In fact, the film really looks like it was shot using only natural light, which was really important to me.”
+“The Astras were fantastic!
+They gave us the versatility we needed for scene continuity.
+In fact, the film really looks like we shot it using only natural light, which was really important to me.”Alexandra O.EatonDirector